kotilabs/docs/README.md

-# docs
+# Documentation for Koti Labs Projects

-Documentation for Koti Labs
+The repository hosts technical documentation for various projects developed by Koti Labs